sandeepcr529/Buffet.vim/README.md

 You can now set your own maps to the commands given below.

-Buffetclosewindow  - Close the corresponding window.
+* Buffetclosewindow  - Close the corresponding window

-BuffetclosewindowF - Close the window even if the contents are not saved Buffetcleardiff    - Clears diff flag of all displayed windows.
+* BuffetclosewindowF - Close the window even if the contents are not saved

+* Buffetcleardiff    - Clears diff flag of all displayed windows

-Buffetdelete       - Delete the selected buffer Buffetdeletef      - Delete the buffer even if contents are not saved Buffetload         - Load the selected buffer to current windows Buffetloadonly     - Load the selected buffer to current window and make it the only one displayed.
+* Buffetdelete       - Delete the selected buffer

+* Buffetdeletef      - Delete the buffer even if contents are not saved

+* Buffetload         - Load the selected buffer to current windows

+* Buffetloadonly     - Load the selected buffer to current window and make it the only one displayed

-Buffetgoto         - Go to the selected tab/window/buffer
+* Buffetgoto         - Go to the selected tab/window/buffer

-Buffetopentab      - Open the selected buffer in a new tab Buffetopenh        - Open the buffer in a horizintal split Buffetopenv        - Open the buffer in a vertical split
+* Buffetopentab      - Open the selected buffer in a new tab

+* Buffetopenh        - Open the buffer in a horizintal split

+* Buffetopenv        - Open the buffer in a vertical split

-Buffetrefresh      - Refresh the buffer list.
+* Buffetrefresh      - Refresh the buffer list.

-Buffetdiffsplit    - Open a diff window with difference between current buffer and selected buffer shown.
+* Buffetdiffsplit    - Open a diff window with difference between current buffer and selected buffer shown

-Buffettoggledetail - Toggle detailed display of file path
+* Buffettoggledetail - Toggle detailed display of file path

 New in version 2.10[(Screenshot)](http://i43.tinypic.com/33kadsx.png)